zyedidia/micro/runtime/help/options.md

     on the file you open.

 * `hlsearch`: highlight all instances of the searched text after a successful search.
-This highlighting can be turned off and on via `ToggleHighlightSearch` action.
-Note that `ToggleHighlightSearch` does not change `hlsearch` setting.
+This highlighting can be turned off via `UnhighlightSearch` action or toggled on/off via `ToggleHighlightSearch` action.
+Note that these actions don't change `hlsearch` setting.
 After the next search the highlighting is turned on again.

 	default value: `false`